ZeenatLawal/Telegram-Bot-MySickleBot/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Telegram-Bot-SickleBot
+# Telegram-Bot-MySickleBot

-> SickleBot is a telegram bot where users can get health tips on Sickle Cell Anaemia.
+> MySickleBot is a telegram bot where users can get health tips on Sickle Cell Anaemia.
 Users can get healthy living, harmful things, help a loved one and when to get medical care tips.
 Built with Ruby.

 ![screenshot](./app_screenshot.png)